Swadge 2024 2.0.0

 }

-The swadgeMode_t should be declared as extern in a header file so that it can be referenced in the main menu
+The swadgeMode_t should be declared as extern in a header file so that it can be referenced in other modes.

 #ifndef _DEMO_MODE_H_